-Subject: Fiscal Year 2024/2025 Annual Budget
+Subject: Fiscal Year 2025/2026 Annual Budget

-Dear Chair LaVere, Vice-Chair Judge, and Commissioners:
+Dear Chair Judge, Vice-Chair McQueen-Legohn, and Commissioners:

-On behalf of myself, Ms. Sally DeGeorge, Director of Finance, and the entire VCTC staff, the Fiscal Year 2024/2025 Ventura County Transportation Commission Annual Budget is submitted to the Commission for your consideration and approval.
+On behalf of myself, Ms. Lupe Acero, Director of Finance, and the entire VCTC staff, the Fiscal Year 2025/2026 Ventura County Transportation Commission Annual Budget is submitted to the Commission for your consideration and approval.
 This budget is both a fiscal document and policy directive that conveys the goals, programs, and priorities VCTC has set to serve its community and fulfill its mission.
-As presented, the Fiscal Year 2024/2025 Budget is a balanced budget with no bond debt obligation.
-The total annual budget for this fiscal year is approximately \$131.6 million, a 4.6 percent increase from the prior year.
+As presented, the Fiscal Year 2025/2026 Budget is a balanced budget with no bond debt obligation.
+The total annual budget for this fiscal year is approximately \$158.7 million, an 11.2 percent decrease from the prior year.

-As required by the VCTC Administrative Code, the proposed Draft Budget was reviewed by the VCTC Finance Committee on March 21, 2024.
-The Commission reviewed the Draft Budget and held a public hearing on April 5, 2024.
-The Finance Committee reviewed the proposed Final Budget on May 30, 2024.
-The Commission will review the Final Budget and hold a public hearing on June 7, 2024.
+As required by the VCTC Administrative Code, the proposed Draft Budget was reviewed by the VCTC Finance Committee on March 24, 2025.
+The Commission reviewed the Draft Budget and held a public hearing on April 4, 2025.
+The Finance Committee reviewed the proposed Final Budget on May 29, 2025.
+The Commission will review the Final Budget and hold a public hearing on June 6, 2025.
 As the final budget was prepared, staff prepared it with conservative revenue assumptions in an effort to minimize the chances of having to return to the Commission with service cuts or other cost cutting measures.